 Viscosity of the fluid – Centrifugal pumps are an excellent choice for a clean and low viscous fluid.
 Usually, liquid with less than 500 Centistoke is the right choice.
 However, you can design a pump to hand more viscous fluid, but that be more power hungry and inefficient.

 Vapor Pressure of the Fluid – Process fluid will very low vapor pressure is not suitable as it may lead to cavitation.
 If you are working with such liquid, make sure you have enough pressure in your system all the time.

 Density of the fluid – Liquid with high density will not work with the pump.
-As higher the density more, work has to be done by a pump to push the liquid.
+With higher density, a pump must do more work to push the liquid.
 Again, this will create less than ideal situations for operation and maintenance due to increased power and maintenance requirements.

 Centrifugal Pump Types

 Before discussing the types of centrifugal pumps, I will show you how a pump, in general, is classified to understand the whole concept of these types of pumps easily.
 Refer to the chart below;